College of Letters and Science

 228 North Charter Street, Madison, WI 53715; 608-262-2190; www.wisc.edu/ils

 Because ILS courses are interdisciplinary, students are encouraged to make connections between the various subject areas.
 They study the relations between literature and the arts; science, technology, and philosophy; and political, economic, and social thought.
-The courses numbered 201-208 are organized historically.
+The content of the curriculum has been developed in the belief that historical perspective is required for a full understanding of contemporary issues.
+Courses numbered 201-208 progress from historical to contemporary topics, in each of the three breadth areas.
 Together, these courses provide a comprehensive introduction to the achievements of Western culture.
-Those numbered 251-372 cover contemporary topics in the natural sciences, social studies, and humanities.
+Those numbered 251-372 cover interdisciplinary special topics in the natural sciences, social sciences, and humanities, from "Art and Political Activism" to "Vietnam: Music, Media, and Mayhem."
 ILS also includes a course (200) in Critical Thinking and Expression to sharpen communication and research skills necessary for college work.
-This course satisfies the university's Communication B requirement.
-ILS 400, a senior capstone seminar addressing contemporary issues, is required in order to complete the ILS certificate.
+This course satisfies the university's Communications B requirement.
+ILS 400, a senior capstone seminar addressing an interdisciplinary topic, is required in order to complete the ILS certificate.

 The ILS program is affiliated with the Bradley Learning Community, a residence hall.
 ILS faculty participate in activities and offer courses taught in the residence hall.